 4. Passports are pricey, beginning at over $100 USD for minors and $110 USD for adults.
 Fees vary based on whether you’re adding pages, renewing, or expediting the processing of your passport.

 5. Passports take time to process.
 It may take up to 11 weeks or longer before receiving your passport.
 The passport office advises travelers to renew their passports 4-6 months in advance of expiration.
 Passport offices are backlogged.
 It is possible to expedite the processing of your passport—and it comes with a fee.
-COVID-19 UPDATE: As of October 2021, the wait for passport fulfillment is about 11 weeks.
-Those who need it sooner may pay an additional $60 to expedite it in order to receive it within 7 weeks.
+UPDATE: As of March 24, 2023, the wait for passport fulfillment is 10-13 weeks.
+Those who need it sooner may pay an additional $60 to expedite it in order to receive it within 7-9 weeks.
+These timeframes do not include up to 2 weeks for processing to begin after submitting your application.
 Please plan ahead!

 7. While it may seem confusing, obtaining a passport is fairly simple.
 It is never necessary to pay someone to send in the paperwork and fees for you.